What Is Digital Analytics? Definition, Examples, & Tools

 • Unite and analyze data from multiple channels and platforms within a single product

-• Provide micro-level insights on customer behavior across the user journey
+• Provide detailed insights on customer behavior across the user journey

-Amplitude is built with an understanding that gleaning insights from a high volume of data can be confusing even for the experienced.
-The Digital Analytics Platform is built with all digital-first teams (like product and marketing) in mind, making it seamless for teams to get insight, take action, and drive outcomes that bring about customer lifetime value.
+Amplitude is built on the understanding that gleaning insights from a high volume of data can be overwhelming, even for data specialists.
+Built with all digital-first teams in mind, Amplitude makes it easy for teams to get insights, take action, and drive outcomes—no SQL necessary.

-There are several critical steps you must take before being able to fully leverage your valuable digital data.
+There are several critical steps to take before being able to use your valuable digital data fully.

-If your business currently employs a digital analytics strategy, you must have a reason for wanting an upgrade.
-Perhaps your old system doesn’t allow you to make calculated predictions and build recommendations.
+If your business currently employs a digital analytics strategy, you’ll have a reason for wanting an upgrade.
+Perhaps your old system doesn’t enable you to make calculated predictions and build recommendations.
 Maybe the A/B testing functionality leaves something to be desired.
 Some businesses may be looking at collecting and analyzing their data for the first time.

-Make a complete account of what you’d like to achieve as both a team and a company by adopting a digital strategy.
+Make a complete account of what you’d like to achieve by adopting a digital strategy.
 Common goals include:

 • Driving product innovation and feature development